 CURT FRASER AND GARY LUPUL

-1978 – Montreal, Quebec Cougars captain Curt Fraser was the first Victoria Cougars player selected to join the Canadian national team at the IIHF World Junior Championship (1).
-Originally left off the roster, Fraser was a replacement for the injured Bill Derlego of the Brandon Wheat Kings.
-The 1978 Canadian squad was stacked full of talent with Mike Gartner, Stan Smyl, Bobby Smith and sixteen year old Wayne Gretzky.
-Ernie (Punch) McClean of New Westminster Bruins was the head coach with Seattle Breakers forward Ryan Walter team captain.
+1978 – Montreal, Quebec Cougars captain Curt Fraser was the first-ever Victoria Cougar selected for the Canadian national team (1).
+Originally left off the roster, Fraser replaced the injured Bill Derlego.
+The talented 1978 Canadian squad featured Mike Gartner, Stan Smyl, Bobby Smith, sixteen-year-old Wayne Gretzky and coached by New Westminster's Ernie (Punch) McClean.

-Canada finished the Preliminary round of the tournament with a 9-3 win over Czechoslovakia improving their record to 3-0.
-In that game, Fraser picked up two assists on goals by Gartner and Steve Tambellini.
-That was the only time Fraser hit the score sheet as he appeared in all five tournament games, finishing with two points.
+Canada finished the preliminary round with a 9-3 win over Czechoslovakia to improve their record to 3-0.
+Fraser picked up two assists playing on a line with Mike Gartner and Steve Tambellini.
+This was the only time Fraser hit the score sheet.
+He appeared in all five tournament games, finishing with two points.

-The Championship round began with the Soviets defeated Canada 3-2.
-The Canadians bounced back with 6-3 victory over Czechoslovakia to set up a must win showdown versus Sweden.
+The Championship round began with a 3-2 loss to the Soviets.
+The Canadians bounced back with a 6-3 victory over Czechoslovakia to set up a must-win showdown versus Sweden.

-On New Year’s Day 1978, Canada faced Sweden at the Montreal Forum with the winner advancing to the gold medal game.
-The World Juniors in 1978 did not generate the fan interest that we see today as only 2,200 were in attendance at the Montreal Forum.
-Although it was broadcast on CTV, the contest was joined in progress after a National Football League game.
-Canada lost 6-5 to Sweden ending their hopes of a rematch with the Soviet Union for the gold medal.
-The Canadians settled for the bronze as the Russians beat Sweden in the final to capture the gold.
+On New Year’s Day 1978, Canada faced Sweden at the Montreal Forum, with the winner advancing to the gold medal game.
+The World Juniors in 1978 did not generate the fan interest that we see today.
+Only 2,200 were in attendance at the Montreal Forum, and the first part of the game was not televised.
+The broadcast was joined in progress after an NFL game.
+Canada lost 6-5 to Sweden, ending their hopes of a rematch with the Soviet Union for the gold medal.
+The Canadians settled for the bronze, as the Russians beat Sweden in the finals to capture the gold.

 The most valuable player for Canada was Wayne Gretzky - the youngest player in the tournament.
 In six games, he scored seventeen points, ten more than any other Canadian player.